I know your secret.

 23 Jobs for Housewives Sitting at Home

-Before you dive into the list, let me tell you a quick story about it.
+Before you dive into the list, let me give you a quick heads up.

 I created this list after a reader said she was tired of seeing sites on the web recommend investing, running errands, or cash back deals, as “work-from-home jobs.”